section-engineering-education/engineering-education/content/articles/decision-tree-in-python/index.md

 ![oor_data](/engineering-education/decision-tree-in-python/tree_structure.png)

 ### Conclusion
 This article looked at the intuition behind the decision tree and criteria that help us build a tree on the dataset.
-Finally, we looked at how to implement it using software, and in our case, we used Python.
+Finally, we looked at how to implement it using Python and some other libraries.
 I hope this article has helped you to understand the decision tree and its criteria.